Stormy9/Stormy9.github.io/CS460/references/html/index.md

 ---
 Check out <a href="https://Stormy9.github.io/CS460/references/css/">my own css ref/notes page</a> for more examples of floating stuff, box-sizing, clearfix, responsive styling, and some other cool stuff!

-And don't forget to go to <a href="https://www.w3schools.com/html/html_forms.asp" target="_blank">W3Schools' Forms Tutorials</a> and have fun with the repls!
+And don't forget to go to <a href="https://www.w3schools.com/html/html_forms.asp" target="_blank">W3Schools' Forms Tutorials</a> and have fun trying all of this in the repls!
+Do something and see what happens, without setting up a full file.

 <br>